 Preinstallation Checklist for the Virtual Server Agent on Windows

-Use the preinstallation checklist to prepare the computer where the Virtual Server Agent will be installed and to gather all the information you will need during the installation.
+Use this preinstallation checklist to prepare the computer where you will install the Virtual Server Agent, and to gather all the information you will need during the installation.

 Verify System Requirements

 Based on your virtual environment, verify that the computer where you will install the agent satisfies the minimum requirements specified on the system requirements page for your operating system: